 With Regard To or With Regards To?Writers are often unsure whether to write regard or regards in phrases like with regard to and in regard to.
 The correct versions are:

 - In regard to…

-"With regard to" is getting more popular but should still be considered an errorThe phrase with regards to has been growing more popular since the 1990s, but it should still be considered an error.
+"With regards to" is getting more popular but should still be considered an errorThe phrase with regards to has been growing more popular since the 1990s, but it should still be considered an error.
 The graph below (from Google's Ngram Viewer) compares the uses of with regard to and with regards to in literature since 1940.

 There are good alternatives to "with regard to" and "in regard to"Many people consider the phrases with regard to and in regard to as cumbersome business-speak.

 Of note, the phrases with regard to and in regard to can often be replaced with a shorter alternative.
 For example: